futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 ## End-to-end VM creation Test for Large VPC scenario:

 In this test, we will have multiple VMs per VPC.
 And each VM will have one port attached to it.
+Rally will request Alcor with 15 concurrent requests; within each request, Alcor will create 10 VPC, and within each VPC will be 10 VMs attached to it.

 ```
 {